Camp POSTCARD (“Police Officers Striving to Create and Reinforce Dreams”)

 between the Maine Sheriffs' Association, the Maine D.A.R.E.® Officers Association, and Volunteers of America.
 Qualified officers are invited to become volunteer leaders at camp.
 Contact us for more information.

-If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://www.ascr.usda.gov/complaint_filing_cust.htm..., or at any USDA office, or call (866) 632-9992 to request the form.
+If you wish to file a Civil Rights program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, found online at http://ascr.usda.gov/complaint_filing_cust.html or at any USDA office, or call (866) 632-9992 to request the form.
+You may also write a letter containing all of the information requested in the form.
 Send your completed complaint form or letter to us by mail at U.S. Department of Agriculture, Director, Office of Adjudication, 1400 Independence Avenue, S.W., Washington, D.C.
-20250-9410, by fax (2020 690-7442 or email at firstname.lastname@example.org.
+20250-9410, by fax (202) 690-7442 or email at email@example.com